PacoVK/sqs-admin/README.md

 # SQS-Admin #

-A lightweight UI for managing SQS-Queues for local development e.g. with [Localstack](https://localstack.cloud/).
+A minimal and lightweight UI for managing SQS-Queues for local development e.g. with [Localstack](https://localstack.cloud/).

 ## Usage ##